-A Limited Liability Partnership (LLP) is a business entity that is run by two or more partners, and in which the liability of each partner is restricted to the partnership share.
-This is a partnership with limited liability, similar to a corporation.
+A Limited Liability Partnership (LLP) is one business entity which is operated by two or more partners, where the liability of any one is limited to a partnership share.
+It is basically a partnership having limited liabilities just like a corporation.

-Annual filing can be defined as the presentation of a range of compulsory documents to the corresponding governmental or regulatory authority (as a rule, this is the Ministry of Corporate Affairs (MCA) in India, or a similar example in other countries).
-The filing must be done annually to ensure that the LLP does not violate the legal and financial provisions of the jurisdiction in which it is registered.
+Annual filing may be explained as submitting a set of mandatory documents to the appropriate governmental or regulatory authority (generally, it is the Ministry of Corporate Affairs (MCA) in India, or a similar department in other countries).
+The filing should be made each year to keep the LLP from going against the law and financial regulations of the area where it is registered.

-The filings typically incorporate the financial statements, annual returns and other compliance forms to preserve the legal status of LLP and to evade penalties.
+Such submissions usually include the financial statements, annual returns, and various other compliance-related forms that help maintain the legal status of an LLP and stay away from fines.

 Information to be included in Form 11:

-Statement of Accounts & Solvency (Form 8) : The Statement of Accounts & Solvency is a financial document that is submitted by LLPs annually.
-It contains the financial statement of the LLP, showing its assets, liabilities, and equity, as well as a solvency statement confirming the company's ability to pay its debts.
+Statement of Accounts & Solvency (Form 8) : The Statement of Accounts & Solvency is a yearly financial record that LLPs are required to submit.
+It illustrates the LLP's financial position through a balance sheet comprising the assets, liabilities, and equity.
+Additionally, it has a statement of solvency supporting the idea of the business being able to meet its debt obligations.

 Information in Form 8: